jeremjlr/MurphySecurity/README.md

   </li>
 </ul>

+## Known Bugs

+- Security Breach : For testing purposes, some files are stored in wwwroot and can be accessed without typing the password.
+They will be relocated.

 ## FAQ
 <b>My camera looks too pinkish, what can I do ?</b><br/>
 This has nothing to do with this project but here is a simple way to somewhat fix it, open: